How to Make Candied Fruit at Home

 How long does candied fruit last?

-What fruits work best for candying?
+What fruits work best?

-Is this the same as tanghulu fruit?
+Is this the same as tanghulu?

-Do I need a candy thermometer?
+Do I need special equipment?